 A fierce MLS striker whose explosive talent delivered championship glory, cut short by concussions but followed by a life in soccer.

-Alecko Eskandarian didn't just play soccer; he announced himself with a predator's instinct in the box.
-The son of Iranian football star Andranik Eskandarian, he carved his own path in America, becoming the first overall pick in the 2003 MLS SuperDraft by D.C.
+Alecko Eskandarian scored two goals in the 2004 MLS Cup to win the championship and earn MVP honors.
+The son of Iranian football star Andranik Eskandarian, he became the first overall pick in the 2003 MLS SuperDraft by D.C.
 United.
-His career peak arrived swiftly and memorably in the 2004 MLS Cup, where his two blistering goals secured the championship and earned him MVP honors.
-Known for his aggressive style and celebratory 'scooter ride' with an imaginary motorcycle, Eskandarian's playing days were ultimately derailed by a series of concussions.
-Forced to retire in 2010, he seamlessly transitioned into coaching and front-office roles, including with the New York Cosmos and later D.C.
-United, ensuring his soccer intellect continued to influence the game long after his last shot.
+His aggressive style and celebratory 'scooter ride' with an imaginary motorcycle defined his peak.
+A series of concussions derailed his playing days, forcing retirement in 2010.
+He transitioned into coaching and front-office roles, including with the New York Cosmos and later D.C.
+United, applying his soccer intellect to the game long after his last shot.

 1981–1996